 If you are in doubt whether your manuscript fits the theme of our Journal, you can fill out this form - https://forms.gle/29vyGQv5a3VHj9sL8.
 The editors will contact you by e-mail and offer you two options: to submit your manuscript for review or not.

 Requirements for the design of the manuscript and accompanying documents

 1. Before submission the author must prepare three separate files:

-- the author’s biographical information (download the template) including name, place of work, city and country, email and ORCID number.
+- the author’s biographical information (download the template-ENG or the template-RUS) including name, place of work, city and country, email and ORCID number.
 The DOCX, DOC, RTF, and ODT formats are possible;

 2. The text of the manuscript without attribution must be formatted in accordance with the requirements: